Dams In Connecticut: Their History, Use & Regulation

 Prior to obtaining a permit for construction, repair or alteration of a dam, dike or similar structure, detailed plans and specifications prepared and certified by a professional engineer registered in Connecticut must be submitted to the Dam Safety Regulatory Program for review and approval.
 As part of Public Act 93-428, permit applicants are required to publish notice of their application and submit proof of same by providing the Department with a certified copy of the notice as published in the newspaper.
 Before issuing a dam construction permit, the Department must issue a "Notice of Tentative Determination", which provides the public with a detailed description of the proposed activity and an opportunity to comment on the application or request a hearing.
 Once a permit is issued, a registered engineer, familiar with dam construction, must inspect the construction, certify completion of the construction and prepare "as-built" plans of the structure.
 These requirements ensure that dams and similar structures are properly and safely constructed according to state approved plans and specifications.

 Connecticut Public Act 83-38 required that the owner of a dam or similar structure provide information to the Commissioner of DEEP by registering their dam by July 1, 1984.
-To date, of the 4,400 known dams, 3,088 have been registered with the DEEP.
+To date, of the approximately 4,400 known dams, approximately 3,100 have been registered with the DEEP.

 Dams found to be unsafe under the inspection program must be repaired by the owner.
 Depending on the severity of the identified deficiency, an owner is allowed reasonable time to make the required repairs or to remove the dam.
 If a dam owner fails to make necessary repairs to the subject structure, the Department may issue an administrative order requiring the owner to restore the structure to a safe condition and may refer noncompliance with such an order to the Attorney General's Office for enforcement.
 As a means of last resort, the Commissioner is empowered by statute to remove or correct, at the expense of the owner, any unsafe structures which present a clear and present danger to public safety.